Purdue-CS193/homework-0-sarahluo888/index.md

 ## Header 2
 ### Header 3

-- I love ramen
-- I love grass jelly
+- I love the coloful CS193 slides!
+- I enjoy how the instructors want us to succeed
+- I like how the class is fun and not boring

 1. Numbered
 2. List